How to become a transplant nurse: requirements, ABTC certification, and career path

 Frequently asked questions

 How long does it take to become a transplant nurse?
 Typically 3–4 years from starting a nursing program: 2–4 years for your RN degree, NCLEX, then 1–2 years building ICU or surgical experience before entering a transplant role.
-CTCTC certification adds another 1–2 years once you are in the specialty.
+ABTC certification adds another 1–2 years once you are in the specialty.

 Do I need ICU experience to become a transplant nurse?
 Most transplant programs expect at least 1 year of ICU or high-acuity surgical experience before hiring.
 The post-operative transplant period requires ICU-level assessment skills.
 Some programs will consider candidates from oncology or step-down units with strong experience.